 The chart below reflects dates for filing visa applications within a time frame justifying immediate action in the application process.
 Applicants for immigrant visas who have priority dates earlier than the cut-off date in the chart may assemble and submit required documents to the Department of State’s National Visa Center, following receipt of notification from the National Visa Center containing detailed instructions.
 The cut-off dates for oversubscribed categories are the priority dates of the first applicant who cannot submit documentation to the National Visa Center for an immigrant visa.
 If a category is designated “current,” all applicants in the relevant category may file, regardless of priority dates.

 The “C” listing indicates that the category is current, and that applications may be filed regardless of the applicant’s priority date.
 The listing of priority dates for any category indicates that only applicants with priority dates earlier than the listed priority dates may file their application.

 Click here to see if USCIS has determined that this chart can be used instead of the “Application Final Action Dates” chart above for filing applications for adjustment of status this month with USCIS.

 The Department of State has a recorded message containing cut-off date information for Final Application Action at (202) 485-7699.
 They update this recording on or about the tenth of each month with information on cut-off dates for the following month.

-Employment-Based Fourth (EB4) and Certain Religious Workers (SR) Preference Category Visa Availability
+INDIA Employment-Based Fourth (EB4) AND Certain Religious Workers (SR) Preference Categories

 Cut-Off Dates and Priority Dates